 While I have been travelling the world skiing, I am always amazed at how happy I am back in my home mountains.
 Through this website I hope you can start to understand the magic about this unknown ski paradise, the Maurienne Valley.

 Eric R. Tollund is first a friend, and our rep in the United States.
 After many years skiing here he can call the Maurienne Valley his second home.
 Eric grew up skiing in the Rocky Mountains of Colorado and developed a love for high peaks and light powder snow.
 This evolved into a passion that has taken him around the globe skiing in South America, Europe, Scandinavia, Japan, Alaska and across the United States, always searching for the ultimate skiers experience.
 Eric is a guide with Powder Addiction Cat Skiing outside of Denver, Colorado and is AIARE Level 2 Avalanche certified.
-He is also a Denver firefighter and shares his passions for mountains and skiing with his wife Katie, their son Arne and their two dogs.
+He is also a Denver firefighter and shares his passions for mountains and skiing with his wife Katie, their son Arne, daughter Annika and their dog.

 I remember how everything started back in the days when I was, like all the kids from my village in Maurienne, training with the local ski club.
 All the focus was on racing.
 But unlike all the others, my cousins and me were definitely more attracted by powder and playing in the forest, to the point that the trainers of the club had to create an off-piste group !